reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 The feature flag we define in LaunchDarkly UI looks something like this:

-{{% image alt="String Feature Flag LaunchDarkly" src="images/posts/nodejs-frontend-launchdarkly/Hide_User.png" %}}
+{{% image alt="String Feature Flag LaunchDarkly" src="images/posts/nodejs-frontend-launchdarkly/Show_Shiny_New_Feature.png" %}}

-Then we will define “*Individual Targeting*” for that feature flag and assign that to a user.
-In our example, we will simply define it “true” for John Doe based upon the user being passed as part of the code.
+Then we will define “*Target users who match these rules*” for that feature flag and assign a rule that to a user as shown below.
+In our example, we will simply define it “true” for John Doe based upon the user key being passed as part of the code.
 In real implementation, this would be driven by the session id of the logged-in user of this UI.

+{{% image alt="String Feature Flag LaunchDarkly Targeting Rule" src="images/posts/nodejs-frontend-launchdarkly/Targeting.png" %}}

 As discussed above, we will fetch the *Client-Side ID* and add it in the code.